Pietrangelo scores twice, St. Louis Blues beat Toronto Maple Leafs 6-4

 Tyler Bozak scored twice, Andreas Borgman had a goal and an assist and Connor Brown also scored for the Maple Leafs, who lost for the fifth time in six games.
 Frederik Andersen made 27 saves.

+Andersen "was keeping us in that game and once we give up those opportunities that we did, I don't think any goalie in the league is going to save a lot of them," Bozak said.

-The Blues, who won their third straight against Toronto, scored three times in the second period to erase a 1-0 deficit.
+The Blues (11-3-1), who won their third straight against Toronto, scored three times in the second period to erase a 1-0 deficit.

 Tarasenko tied it at 2:33, chipping a Schwartz rebound into the net to score for the sixth straight game against Toronto.
 The goal ended the Blues' season-long scoring drought of 83:38.